-The existing rule 6.50.2.2 applies a fixed 5% range from the reference price across all instruments (irrespective of liquidity or price volatility) within which error trades do not qualify for cancellation.
+The previous rule 6.50.2.2 applied a fixed 5% range from the reference price, across all instruments (irrespective of liquidity or price volatility), within which error trades did not qualify for cancellation.
 The purpose of this no-cancellation range is twofold.
 Firstly, it promotes confidence in the market and the important concept of trade certainty by ensuring that all trades within a reasonable range of the reference price stand, irrespective of whether an error has occurred.
-Secondly, it is used as one of the bases for determining whether there has been a genuine order input error because the extent to which a price deviates from the reference price is indicative of a price that a market participant is unlikely to have intended to enter into the order book.
+Secondly, it is used as one of the bases for determining whether there has been a genuine order input error, because the extent to which a price deviates from the reference price is indicative of whether a market participant intended to enter an order into the order book at that price or not.

-The proposed directive BT 7.8 maintains the above purpose but applies a different nocancellation range to each of the equity market segments (i.e. per the Table in the proposed directives - from 5% for ZA01 to 50% for ZA04), the purpose of which is to ensure a more consistent application of the error trade concept in the rules by incorporating a measure of liquidity and volatility into the cancellation criteria.
+The new directive BT 7.8 maintains the above purpose of the no-cancellation range but applies a different no-cancellation range to each of the equity market segments (i.e. per the Table in the directives - from 5% for ZA01 to 50% for ZA04).
+The purpose of the no-cancellation ranges per segment is to ensure a more consistent application of the error trade concept in the rules, by incorporating a measure of liquidity and volatility into the cancellation criteria.

-To avoid any uncertainty on the application of the non-cancellation range we have also indicated that no rounding will be applied in future in calculating whether the price of an error trade is away from the reference price by at least the percentage specified in Directive BT 7.8.
+To avoid any uncertainty on the application of the non-cancellation range, we have also indicated that no rounding will be applied in future in calculating whether the price of an error trade is away from the reference price by at least the percentage specified in Directive BT 7.8.

-(Refer to proposed rule 6.50.2.3 and directive BT 7.8)
+(Refer to rule 6.50.2.3 and directive BT 7.8)